What tools does Duke use for endpoint management?

 What does it mean to “lock” a system?
 Who has control over whether a computer is locked or unlocked?

-In IBM BigFix, “locking” a system means that it is excluded from any management actions outside of the direct maintenance of the client software itself.
+In BigFix, “locking” a system means that it is excluded from any management actions outside of the direct maintenance of the client software itself.
 Nobody can make other changes to a “locked” client without deliberately changing the lock status.
 In some cases, the ability to change this status can be placed solely in the hands of the end user.
 In such a configuration, no changes can be made to the computer (outside of client software maintenance) without direct action by a local administrator of the computer.

 What are security patches?
 Will they reboot my computer?

 In today’s technology environment, all computers regularly require software updates to keep the operating system and applications secure.
 These software updates are often called “patches”.
-Jamf Pro, SCCM, and BigFix all have the ability to remotely deploy patches.
+Jamf Pro, Configuration Manager, and BigFix all have the ability to remotely deploy patches.
 Depending on the patch, such an action may require a reboot of the computer to complete or to proceed to the next step.
 If a reboot is necessary, the end user should be prompted with a message that explains why the reboot is necessary.
 Under normal circumstances, the end user should have the ability to defer the reboot.
 Updates to the endpoint management client software have rarely (if ever) required a reboot.

 I have experiments that run on my computer and do not want them to be interrupted by a reboot when patches are applied.
 How can I ensure that does not happen?